Salzburger Nockerln is a classic recipe from the home town of Mozart: Salzburg in Austria.

 – Sprinkle powdered sugar over the Nockerl and serve them fast and warm (if you wait too long it will sink in).

-Video How you make Nockerln (in German but you can see what the 2 chefs are doing.
-Follows exactly the recipe above).
+Video: How you make Nockerln (in German but you can see what the two chefs are doing.
+Follows exactly the recipe above.